ABN: 56 360 455 395

 Psychologist and Hypnotherapist who has completed a Clinical Masters Degree in

-Psychology and a Post Graduate Degree in
+Psychology, a Post Graduate Degree in

-Hypnotherapy.
+Hypnotherapy and an internship/supervision as Clinical Psychologist.
 Mr Wright received First Class Honours at Flinders

 University for his thesis on Cognitive Effects of Brain Injury and for this he